More than a half of Afghanistan’s population faces ‘acute’ food crisis this winter, U.N. finds

 “Children are a particular concern because they’re affected at the time but we also know the consequences of hunger on a child can affect them the rest of their lives,” he said.

-Afghanistan’s economy has declined sharply in recent moths, in large part because of the evaporation of international aid when the Taliban returned to power in August, a liquidity crisis in which banks have run out of cash and people are unable to buy basic necessities.
-In addition, remittances from Afghans abroad have declined because of the coronavirus pandemic.
+Afghanistan’s economy has declined sharply in recent moths, in large part because of the evaporation of international aid when the Taliban returned to power in August.
+Banks have run out of cash.
+Remittances from Afghans abroad have declined because of the coronavirus pandemic.

 The problems began before the Taliban takeover.
 Some 665,000 people were internally displaced because of conflict between January and September, the United Nations found.